soulpredator0/Student-Feedback-System/README.md

 # Student-Feedback-System
-# Dowmload this ZIP and UNZIP this project
+# Download this ZIP and UNZIP this project
 # Download XAMPP Control Panel and remember which drive/folder you install XAMPP Control Panel
 # you have to paste this project in xampp/htdocs/Student-Feedback-System( Paste!)
 # then you have to start 'Apache' and 'MySQL' in XAMPP Software.